Are you considering conducting research in and around the St. Louis, MO area, across the United States or around the world?

 If you’re using a sample sourced from an email list, the shorter you can keep your survey, the better.
 Our general rule of thumb is to include no more than 10 simple questions about your topic plus a handful of questions for screener participants and collecting demographic data.
 But again, if you are talking to heavy users or highly-engaged audiences, you can increase the length or complexity somewhat without too much concern regarding ill effects.

-2. Online surveys need to function well on mobile devices, because that’s where most of your responses come from.
+But with all that said, the most effective online surveys tend to be the shortest and most focused, and that’s one reason we recommend taking the time to articulate a specific purpose and detailed objectives before the work of writing questions begins. - Online surveys need to function well on mobile devices, because that’s where most of your responses come from.
 Depending upon your population, you can expect anywhere from 40-80% of your responses to come from mobile devices (primarily smartphones).
 If your survey is not optimized for this experience, you will likely either have a poor completion rate or you will have serious concerns about the data’s quality.

-3. Online surveys should be highly focused and stripped free of any questions producing useless data.
+One reason we utilize Qualtrics for online surveys is because it automatically optimizes surveys for smartphones and allows our research team and clients to test the desktop and mobile designs simultaneously in a preview window. - Online surveys should be highly focused and stripped free of any questions producing useless data.
 Over the years, we’ve come to question the value of collecting conventional demographic data at the end of surveys – in a survey where we’re concerned about opinions, do we really need to slice and dice the data by income, race/ethnicity, education and gender?

 It’s a question worth asking, and if your online survey has a standard 10-question demographic block that’s not going to provide any useful understanding of the information, we’d recommend you drop it.
 Your respondents won’t miss it.

-4. Online surveys need to build in time for pilot testing, baseline-setting or validation.
+We have dropped these questions from many of our surveys, and we don’t miss them either.
+The upshot is that this has allowed us more time to ask questions that are actually relevant to our topic of study, and - Online surveys need to build in time for pilot testing, baseline-setting or validation.
 Far too often, the need for quick results leads those conducting studies to distribute surveys that haven’t been properly tested or validated.
 Unfortunately, a survey instrument that isn’t well-designed and carefully tested can generate misleading data, and that may lead you to draw the wrong conclusions from data that appear to be trustworthy at first glance.

 If you’re trying to support a decision with good research, it’s important to take a few days or weeks to ensure that the survey tool you’re using is doing what you want.
 Some of the things that seem easiest about survey design, like developing scales or writing questions, are filled with pitfalls that can greatly change the results of your research, and there is always the possibility that a survey will generate extreme results that aren’t repeatable in future applications of the same survey.